 If you are looking for the best things to do in Aqaba then you are in the right place!
-Thanks to the ever-increasing low-cost flights to Aqaba International Airport on the Red Sea in Jordan, more and more visitors are arriving into Jordan via Aqaba to start (or base) their time in the country.
-Aqaba is the perfect base for a trip to Jordan because of its year-round warm climate, its access to Petra and Wadi Rum, Jordan’s desert, its underwater marine life just off short and its beach resort options.
+Thanks to the ever-increasing low-cost flights to Aqaba International Airport on the Red Sea in Jordan, more and more visitors are arriving in Jordan via Aqaba to start (or base) their time in the country.
+The city of Aqaba is the perfect base for a trip to Jordan because of its year-round warm climate, its access to Petra and Wadi Rum, Jordan’s desert, its underwater marine life just off shore and its beach resort options.

 This post outlines the best things to do in Aqaba as well as hints at daytrips from the city.
 If you are specifically looking for the best Aqaba day trips, I have a post on just that!

 Diving in the Red Sea is one of the best places in the world for serious divers.
 If diving is your thing, ensure you give yourself enough time in Aqaba to dive into these vibrant coral reefs.
 There are several dive sites including sunken tanks and the Japanese garden.
 Some can be accessed by shore and some by boat.
 There are boats that go out to the reefs daily.
 Typically they leave before lunch and include lunch on the boat in between dives.